ibm-cloud-docs/blockchain-sw-213/howto/ibp-console-smart-contracts.md

 ```
 {: codeblock}

 Unsure which `type` was selected when a peer identity was registered?
-From the console, you can open the CA where the peer identity was registered and view the list of registered users and their associated type.</blockchain-sw nodeOU>
+From the console, you can open the CA where the peer identity was registered and view the list of registered users and their associated type.

 ## Upgrading a smart contract
 {: #ibp-console-smart-contracts-upgrade}